Fundraising

 Lot 6: Document Box by: Kerry Masarik, Jeff Gier, Shelly Gier, and Jamie Gier

 Document boxes were a staple of every household.
 Compact and decorative, they offered a way to protect privacy.
 This item is a collaborative project by Kerry Masarik, Jeff Gier, Shelly Gier, and includes work by Jamie Gier.
 It began with the concept from accomplished fiber artist Kerry Masarik of Horn and Fiber.
-She created the printed cotton fabric printed with natural vegetable dyes of cutch and pomegranate.
-The pattern was printed with handmade blocks, steamed to set the dyes, then...
+She created printed cotton fabric using natural vegetable dyes of cutch and pomegranate.
+The pattern was printed with handmade blocks, steamed to set the dyes, then rinsed using...

 Lot 7: Hunting Bag by: Sarah Miller